Skip To Main Content

 Bond Project Updates

-The remodel of the former Two Rivers School building in North Bend, converting it into a new SVSD Early Learning Center (ELC), is currently underway.
-This facility will be home to our preschool and daycare programs, expanding our capacity to serve families in our district, and consolidating our focus on early childhood education.
-As part of our educational responsibilities, we provide preschool services to students who qualify for special education.
-This expansion also creates opportunities for more typically developing children to participate in our preschool program through a tuition-based option.
-In addition, on-site daycare is offered as a supportive service to help staff return to work with greater ease and flexibility.
+The remodel of the former Two Rivers School building in North Bend, converting it into a new SVSD Early Learning Center (ELC), was completed in time for the first day of preschool, September 2, 2025.
+This facility is home to our preschool and daycare programs, expanding our capacity to serve Snoqualmie Valley families, and consolidating our resources and focus on early childhood education.
+As part of our school district's educational responsibilities, we provide preschool services to students ages 3-4 who qualify for special education.
+This expansion also creates opportunities for more typically developing children to participate in our blended preschool program through a tuition-based option.
+In addition, our on-site daycare provides an option to help staff with toddlers return to work with greater ease, flexibility, and piece of mind.

 Project Highlights

-- Purpose: Expand capacity from 5 classrooms at SES to 8 classrooms total.
+• Purpose: Expands capacity from 5 classrooms at SES, to 8 classrooms total.

-- Capacity: Serve 100–120 preschool students and 20–30 children in daycare for staff families.
-Added full day preschool.
+• Capacity: Serves 100-120 preschool students and 20-30 children in daycare for staff families.
+Added full-day preschool for 4-year-olds.

 ELC Construction Updates